 The examples here use the

-PhoneVerification REST API, which was created in Create and Publish an API .
+PizzaShack REST API, which was created in Create a REST API .

 Subscribe to the API (e.g.,

-PhoneVerification1.0.0) using the default application and an available tier.
+PizzaShack1.0.0) using an application and an available tier.

 Production and Sandbox Tokens

 On the APIs menu, select the API that you want to invoke.
-When the API opens, go to its API Console tab.
-If you have subscribed to an application, the retrieved access token value appears automatically as the **Authorization Bearer Token. **
+When the API opens, click on Test button under resources section.

 Expand the GET method and click Try it out.
-Provide the required parameters and click Execute.
-For example,
+Then click on execute as follows.

 If you cannot invoke the API's HTTPS endpoint (this causes the SSLPeerUnverified exception ), it could be because the security certificate issued by the server is not trusted by your browser.
 To resolve this issue, access the HTTPS endpoint directly from your browser and accept the security certificate.